 SafeBoosC-II kicked off at a small meeting in Dragør, near Copenhagen airport 2-3 April 2009.
 We sent several applications for funding without success, while the project gradually matured.
 We formed the putative causal chain:

-Monitoring of cerebral oxygenation in extremely preterm infants and modification of cardio-respiratory support trying to normalise of out-of-range values leads to:
+Monitoring of cerebral oxygenation in extremely preterm babies and modification of cardio-respiratory support trying to normalise of out-of-range values leads to:

 - a reduced burden of cerebral hypoxia and hyperoxia